Peter Walsh (Victorian politician): Political career

 The 2018 election was a landslide victory for the Australian Labor Party under Daniel Andrews that saw the Nationals reduced to 7 seats, the lowest representation in the party's history.
 The party was reduced to just 1 seat in the upper house after Luke O'Sullivan lost in the Northern Victoria Region, whilst Peter Crisp lost Mildura to an independent and the party placed third and fourth place in place in its formerly safe seats of Shepparton and Morwell, respectively.

 Walsh was re-elected unopposed as leader alongside Steph Ryan as deputy leader and pledged to work harder to represent regional Victoria.
 Following Barnaby Joyce's return to the deputy prime ministership in February 2021, Walsh emerged as a factional player in federal politics by attempting to disaffiliate the Victorian Nationals from the Federal Nationals over dissatisfaction with Joyce's opposition to a net zero carbon emissions policy.
 However, the Victorian Nationals management board rejected Walsh's disaffiliation motion, and the party's state council passed a contrary motion to congratulate Joyce on his return to the federal leadership.

 In February 2022, Walsh, along with Matthew Guy, David Davis, Gary Blackwood and Melina Bath, were fined $100 each for breaching face mask rules, after the Coalition MPs were photographed maskless while attending an event in Parliament House.
+The controversy surrounding former Morwell MP Russell Northe's gambling debts dogged Walsh's leadership during this term, who declined to comment on Northe's conviction and imprisonment, despite Walsh having loaned significant sums to finance Northe's gambling addition.

-On Monday 25 November 2024, Walsh was replaced as party leader by Gippsland South MP Danny O'Brien at a late night partyroom meeting.
+On Monday 25 November 2024, Walsh resigned as leader of the Nationals and was replaced as party leader by Gippsland South MP Danny O'Brien at a late night partyroom meeting.
 Media were informed of the change the following day, with Walsh moving to the backbench for the remainder of the parliamentary term and earning praise from Labor Treasurer Tim Pallas.